CSC480-20F/quiz-maker/README.md

 1. From your browser, copy the cloning link
 2. From your terminal, go to the directory you want Quiz Maker to be installed in.
 3. After, enter the following command: `git clone [paste the link that you copied here]`
-4. Enter your user credentials if you are prompted to.
+4. Enter your user credentials if prompted to.
 If you weren&#39;t prompted to enter user credentials, skip to step 5.
 5. Press Enter.